 By walking on the left side of the road, you are more likely to see traffic approaching you and to be able to take evasive action if a car is heading toward you.

 Do you run with or against traffic?

-The Washington Post reported there is a clear safety advantage to running against traffic.
-Researchers in Finland considered data from car and pedestrian accidents from 2006 to 2010, covering about 2,000 miles and more than 250 pedestrian accidents.
+The Washington Post reported there is a clear safety advantage of running against traffic.
+Researchers in Finland considered data from the car and pedestrian accidents from 2006 to 2010, covering about 2,000 miles and more than 250 pedestrian accidents.
 The researchers found pedestrians walking or running against traffic have on average a 77 percent lower risk of being hit and injured by a car.